MG 42: Finnish MG 42

 Finland acquired five MG 42s in July 1943 for evaluation.
 Three were tested with front units.
-Finland decided to produce 4,000 MG 42s modified to fire 7.62×54mmR cartridges but only one modified prototype was ever made.
+Finland planned to produce 4,000 MG 42s modified to fire 7.62×54mmR cartridges but only one modified prototype was ever made.

 MG 45

 In 1944, the material shortages in Nazi Germany led to the development of a newer version, the MG 45 (or MG 42V), which had a different operating mechanism that used roller-delayed blowback as opposed to roller locking.
 For this reason, the MG 45 is considered a different type of firearm, as the mechanisms of these two guns are different.
 It used steel of lesser quality, which reduced weight to 9 kg, while retaining the horizontal cocking handle.
 First tests were undertaken in June 1944, but development dragged on and eventually only ten were built.
 The tested MG 45 fired 120,000 rounds in succession at a cyclic rate of fire around 1,350 to 1,800 rounds per minute.

-The MG 45 had some influence in the post-war development of roller-delayed blowback system, as employed in issued CETME, SIG and Heckler & Koch small arms.
+The MG 45 had some influence in the post-war development of roller-delayed blowback system, as employed in issued CETME, SIG, and Heckler & Koch small arms.